Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/vaults/index.md

 * GCP Secret Manager
 * Environment variables

-You can manage all of these vaults through the [Runtime Manager](/konnect/runtime-manager/configuration/vaults/how-to/) or with [decK](/deck/latest/guides/vaults/).
+You can manage all of these vaults through the [Gateway Manager](/konnect/gateway-manager/configuration/vaults/how-to/) or with [decK](/deck/latest/guides/vaults/).

 ## See also

-Check out the example use case for [storing certificates in a vault](/konnect/runtime-manager/configuration/vaults/how-to/).
+Check out the example use case for [storing certificates in a vault](/konnect/gateway-manager/configuration/vaults/how-to/).

 For detailed vault configuration references and guides, see the {{site.base_gateway}}
 documentation: